SergheiMihailov/adapt_med_seg/blogpost.md

     </td>
   </tr>
   <tr align="left">
-    <td colspan="2"><b>Figure 5.</b> Performance of different models on different promtp types (left) and performance of the same models on different perturbations of the bounding boxes.
+    <td colspan="2"><b>Figure 5.</b> Performance of different models on different prompt types (left) and performance of the same models on different perturbations of the bounding boxes.
 All models were evaluated on a subset of our multi-modal training data, so the baseline performance is expected to be less than the fine-tuned models.
 Regardless, we can see that the fine-tuned models are more robust to different prompt types and also over bounding box perturbations.</td>
   </tr>
 </table>